 Significant progress has been made since breaking ground in September 2021.
 The superstructure is complete, site utilities have been installed and the exterior stone façade is going up.
 Inside the building, contractors are installing lockers in the men’s and women’s rooms and setting wall tiles.

 On the exterior, the contractor is pouring the concrete deck for the pool, and placing soil and boulders on the green roof.
-Marshland plantings have been planted along the southern shoreline to enrich the scenic character and habitat value of the Meer.
+Marshland plantings have been planted along the southern shoreline to enrich the scenic character and habitat value.
 We are also in the process of creating a diverse array of year-round free and low-cost programming to be offered at the new center.

 Stay Connected and Informed